aiolifx/aiolifx/README.md

 Other things worth noting:

-    -  Whilst LifsDiscover uses UDP broadcast, the bulbs are connected with Unicast UDP
+    -  Whilst LifxDiscover uses UDP broadcast, the bulbs are connected with Unicast UDP

     - The connection to the bulb is never closed.
 I've been using that